 As we all know, many companies in the tech world are looking to hire more women.
 I have posted in Tech Savvy Women on Linkedin a variety of questions around this topic.

-There is a focus on the gender divide in the tech world, but a new wrinkle was just posted by Cloud Technology Solutions head of people Erica Yates.
-In the article Lack of Women in Tech Tip of the Iceberg for Businesses by Katherine Lofthouse.
-She quotes Yates as saying:
+A new wrinkle posted by Cloud Technology Solutions head of people Erica Yates, highlights a new level of complexity.
+Yates highlights Katherine Lofthouse article Lack of Women in Tech Tip of the Iceberg for Businesses by quoting:

 “… we have recruiters and HR managers who aren’t tech-savvy enough themselves to truly understand where and how the gap needs bridging,” she said.

 “This can lead to huge recruitment costs for businesses while sourcing talent that perhaps falls short of what’s needed.”

 This question about recruiters helps to solidify the fact that the gender/diversity gap in the tech industry isn’t a female issue or a specific cultural issue, it isn’t even a male issue or an IT department problem – the gender divide is a company-wide opportunity that needs to be addressed by entire organizations; from the top down, across all silos.

 Some say the situation is actually getting worse, I have seen first hand the fact that women in tech tend to leave the industry mid-career for a variety of reasons.
 Many feel under-valued and don’t feel they are giving the opportunity to contribute; which just makes the gender divide even more pronounced.
 Business leaders need to address the issue with all managers in order to begin to make a change.